 How to Terminate an Unwanted Pregnancy

-The type of procedure used for aborting a child from an unwanted pregnancy depends on how far a woman is into her pregnancy.
-There are two methods of abortion, Medical abortion and surgical abortion.
-Early Medical abortion is carried out if a woman is nine weeks pregnant or less.
+The type of procedure used for aborting a child from an unwanted pregnancy will depend on how far a woman is into her pregnancy.
+There are two methods of abortion, namely, medical abortion and surgical abortion.
+Early medical abortion is carried out if a woman is nine weeks pregnant or less.
 But if a woman has crossed her nine-week pregnancy mark, a separate procedure will be followed for abortion.

 Carrying With an Unintentional Pregnancy

 If you have decided to go ahead with an unintentional pregnancy, there are many things to think about carefully.
-Giving birth to baby and bringing in a new life in the world can be a daunting feeling for most women.
+Giving birth to a baby and bringing in a new life in the world can be a daunting feeling for most women.
 You will be nervous about the huge responsibility that will come upon you.
 Getting overly stressed and reacting to the situation in a negative manner will not help.
 It could also have an adverse effect on you and the baby.
 You will have a lot of time to think about the future and plan parenthood as the pregnancy progresses.
 Meet a doctor and understand all that there is to your pregnancy.
 Discuss your fears and anxiety with your partner who will play a critical role during this period.
 Plan your finances and check the impact this pregnancy will have on your immediate and future financial goals.

 A primary drawback of an unintentional pregnancy is that you will miss out on preconception health.
 During this period, the health of the mom-to-be prior to conception is checked and monitored.
-Therefore, you will have to take additional care of your health along with your baby’s, since this can have a direct impact on the pregnancy.
-Antenatal check-ups include monitoring of areas like receiving balanced nutrition, avoiding the intake of tobacco and alcohol, staying of drugs, taking multi-vitamins and maintaining a regular exercise schedule.
+Therefore, you will have to take additional care of yourself along with your baby’s, since this can have a direct impact on the pregnancy.
+Antenatal check-ups include monitoring of areas like receiving balanced nutrition, taking multi-vitamins, maintaining a regular exercise schedule, avoiding the intake of tobacco and alcohol, drugs.
 One should also be careful of contracting sexually-transmitted diseases and should keep health conditions like diabetes, hypertension and obesity at bay.

 How to Avoid Unwanted Pregnancy